Ada-Developers-Academy/core-about-ada/tools/google-calendar.md

 Here are some events that you will see frequently on your calendar:

-- **Checklist**: Daily 8am-9am event.
-The event details contain everything we expect/hope that you accomplish before the following day.
-The checklist has two sections:
-    - Daily Tasks: This includes things like lessons and problem sets
-    - Ongoing Tasks: This includes things like projects
+- **Checklist**: This denotes what is expected due as per your campus
-- **Roundtables**: Roundtables meet daily in the mornings within core hours
+- **Roundtables**: Roundtables meet mostly daily in the mornings and afternoons within core hours
 - **Group Activities**: Events that indicate a specific group of students meeting.
-We will communicate group activity assignments through Slack and Email, so check those.
+We will communicate group activity assignments through Slack, Email, and the Newsletter, so check those.